DataDog/documentation/content/en/tracing/version_tracking/_index.md

 ---
 ## The Version Tag

-`Version` is one of three [reserved tags][1] within Datadog, and through [Unified Service Tagging][1], is applied across infrastructure, traces, trace metrics, profiles, and logs.
+`Version` is one of three [reserved tags][1] within Datadog, and through Unified Service Tagging, is applied across infrastructure, traces, trace metrics, profiles, and logs.

+Instructions for how to set these tags can be found in the [Unified Service Tagging][1] section of the documentation, while this page details specific ways you can use the version tag within Datadog to better monitor deployments and service behavior.

 ## Version Deployment Strategies

-There are a variety of version deployment strategies employed, all with the goal of minimizing downtime, measuring the effectiveness of new code in production, and minimizing impact to customers from outages or bugs.
-Using the version tag for your services with Datadog allows you to monitor your deployments.
+A myriad of deployment tactics exist in the wild, many of them can be classified as implementations of consistent strategies.
+These strategies aim to contain the impact of a deployed service (maintaining a "blast radius") and allow for faster response to incidents.
+Implementing any of these modern strategies requires deep observability into the performance of the deployed code.
+Using Datadog's Version Tracking allows you to achieve just that.

 ### Rolling Deploys